Last Updated on June 27, 2022 by rudyooms

 Activation failed.
 Please make sure push notifications are enabled.

 The first thing we tried, removing the account in Microsoft Authenticator and adding the account again.
-But obviously this didn’t worked.
+But obviously, this didn’t work.

 Okay, let’s try to require the user to re-register MFA, maybe something will be fixed in the background.. again the same error.

 Everyone says Google is your best friend, so we googled the error.
 Every blog says the same damn thing… you will need to unblock your user.
 To make sure this wasn’t our issue, we opened the Azure Ad Portal and opened the MFA settings.

 As shown above, it clearly stated: No results.
 I hoped to see the problem user but again no luck.

-The next thing we tried, was determine if it was a user or device problem.
-We scanned the QR code on a different IPhone and it immediately worked.
+The next thing we tried, was to determine if it was a user or device problem.
+We scanned the QR code on a different iPhone and it immediately worked.
 I guess we can rule out a user based issue.

 So it must be a problem with the device itself.
-First we removed the authenticator app and reinstalled it… unfortunately that didn’t worked.
+First, we removed the authenticator app and reinstalled it… unfortunately that didn’t work.